 Rooted in Love

-How can you have an abundant life in Christ?
+How can one have an abundant life in Christ?
 What is the secret to living life to its fullest?
-In this sermon from Ephesians 3:17, Dr. Martyn Lloyd-Jones takes the listener through a section of Paul’s letter to the Ephesians to answer these questions.
+In this sermon from Ephesians 3:17 titled “Rooted in Love,” Dr. Martyn Lloyd-Jones takes the listener through a section of Paul’s letter to the Ephesians to answer these questions.
 In this section, Paul is praying that Christians will know and seek Christ Himself, not solely the blessings that He offers.
-Our primary ambition in life, The Doctor says, should not be to aim at a mere good life, since all religions have a version of this.
-Rather, we should have a holiness that flows out of our relationship with Him, and this happens when He dwells in our hearts.
-What occurs when we allow this to take place?
-As Paul prayed for his readers, we become rooted and grounded in love.
-The language he uses reminds the readers of a tree, and just like the roots of a tree, our love is to grow deeper and stronger every day.
+The Christian’s primary ambition in life, Dr. Lloyd-Jones says, should not be to aim merely at a good life since all religions have a version of this.
+Rather, the Christian should have a holiness that flows out of their relationship with Him, and this happens when He dwells in the heart.
+What occurs when the Christian allows this to take place?
+As Paul prayed for his readers, they become rooted and grounded in love.
+The language he uses reminds the readers of a tree and just like the roots of a tree, their love is to grow deeper and stronger every day.
 “Knowledge,” Paul says, “puffs up, but love builds up.”
-Our knowledge of God must drive us to an increased love of God since God is love (1 John 4:8).
-Listen as Lloyd-Jones encourages Christians to grow in love and reminds us of why this is so important for the Christian life.
+One’s knowledge of God must drive them to an increased love of God since God is love (1 John 4:8).
+Listen as Dr. Lloyd-Jones encourages Christians to grow in love and reminds the listener of why this is so important for the Christian life.

 Ephesians 3:17, New American Standard Bible (NASB)

 17so that Christ may dwell in your hearts through faith; and that you, being rooted and grounded in love,

 Ephesians 3:17, King James Version (KJV)